appujet/lavamusic/README.md

 ```bash
 npm i
 ```
-Or for Windows users, run run.bat.
-The script will install the package and run the bot automatically. **Warning: You need to configure .env first!**

 4. Set up your environment variables:
 Create a .env file in the root directory of your project with the following variables: